lingliao/Transparency-in-CABCDTD/README.md

 ## Overview

 Our methodology outlined in this case study demonstrates robust performance in classifying benign and malignant breast mammography images, achieving an AUROC of 86.3% [95% CI: 0.842, 0.885] using the CBIS-DDSM mass dataset.
-We provide all the code we employed for the entire process, spanning from data preprocessing to model evaluation.
+We further humbly provide all the code we employed for the entire process, spanning from data preprocessing to model evaluation.

 Below conatins the overview of the application of the CBIS-DDSM mass subset for breast cancer diagnosis: